ivonunes/plumekit/docs/api.md

 ```

 `requireAPIToken` accepts only a bearer token (the identity middleware resolves
 it); cookie auth is rejected on the API surface.
-Per-route authorization uses the
+Per-route authorisation uses the
 auth policies (`request.authorize(...)`).
 Versioning is additive-safe; a breaking
 change is a new version (`/api/v2`).

 ## Structured error envelope

-Machine-readable, never HTML:
+The envelope is machine-readable, never HTML:

 ```json
 {"error":{"code":"validation_failed","message":"the request is invalid",